Pritzker: State headed into COVID-19 peak ‘potentially beyond’ April highs

 “This pandemic is the greatest challenge that many of us have experienced in our lifetimes,” Pritzker said during a St. Clair County news conference Thursday.
 “And when it comes to managing this pandemic, these mitigations are our best tools to find our way through to the other side.”

-Region 1, which includes the northwest part of the state from Winnebago County to the western border, saw its positivity rate increase to 11.9 percent, according to the most recent data from the Illinois Department of Public Health.
-It has been over 8 percent for more than two weeks.
+Region 1, which includes the northwest part of the state from Winnebago County to the western border, saw its positivity rate increase to 11.9%, according to the most recent data from the Illinois Department of Public Health.
+It has been over 8% for more than two weeks.
 The continued surge caused the state to implement even stricter mitigation guidelines than ones that have been in place since Oct.
 3.

-These will take effect Sunday and will include a decrease to the cap on social gatherings from 25 to 10 individuals and table caps at outdoor restaurants of six, rather than 10.
-The capacity guidelines apply to indoor and outdoor events and are applicable to professional, religious, cultural and social group gatherings, according to the governor’s office.
+Meanwhile, Region 6, which includes Coles County, had a positivity rate of 7.5% for the second straight day.

-Indoor recreation activities must be capped at the lesser of 25 people or 25 percent of capacity, while group sizes for any activity must be smaller than 10.
-The rules do not apply to fitness centers.
+The steady rate comes as counties in the region continue to see a spike in new cases.

 Pritzker said at the news conference that the state was “very serious and very focused” on enforcing added mitigations in any of the regions that currently have them.